deckhouse/deckhouse/ee/modules/110-istio/docs/EXAMPLES.md

 ### Decision-making algorithm

-**Caution!** The following algorithm for deciding the fate of a request becomes active after AuthorizationPolicy is created for the application:
+The following algorithm for deciding the fate of a request becomes active after `AuthorizationPolicy` is created for the application:
 * The request is denied if it falls under the DENY policy;
 * The request is allowed if there are no ALLOW policies for the application;
 * The request is allowed if it falls under the ALLOW policy.